AuDigitalHealth/lingo/docs/design/application-components.md

 Functions as a client code layer to interact with SNOMED Snowstorm from the Snomio backend system.
 ECL queries from Snomio are processed through this client, supporting GET, POST, PUT, and DELETE operations.

 ## OWL toolkit
 The OWL Toolkit is a library that enables conversion between SNOMED CT's tabular relationships format and OWL, and vice versa.
-We use it to generate axioms that are then fed into the name generator.
+Snomio use it to generate axioms that are then fed into the name generator.

 ## Sergio
 The Sergio process handles TGA feeds, creating or modifying the relevant tickets for each ARTG ID in the Snomio database.